TheTechZone/leBigRefactor/doc.md

 `SQLModel` is awesome, because it combines:
 - **SQLAlchemy's ORM:** For powerful database interactions.
-- **Pydantic's Validation:** For automatic data validation, parsing and serialization to external services (e.g. JSON).
+- **Pydantic's Validation:** For automatic data validation, parsing and serialization to external services (e.g. via JSON).

 This combo makes it easy to handle complex data types and ensures your data is in the right format at the right time.